Anglican Diocese of Tasmania: Welfare and social justice

 The diocese has various charitable organisations such as the welfare provider Anglicare and the Mission to Seafarers.

 There is a strong Christian pacifist subculture in the diocese.
 In 2012, a priest of the diocese, the Reverend Nathanael Reuss, was elected global chairman of the Anglican Pacifist Fellowship.

 Issues

 Although General Synod passed legislation to authorise the ordination of women to the priesthood in 1992, Tasmania had already given a deaconess, Marie Kingston, individual responsibility for the parish of King Island during the 1960s.

 From 1997 to 1998, a public inquiry was held which unearthed a number of cases of clerical child abuse, involving nine priests, which had occurred from 25 to 30 years previously.

-As a result of these finding, the diocese provided compensation.
+As a result of these findings, the diocese provided compensation.
 More recently the diocese has focused on providing safe ministry with the bishop, John Harrower, saying during his episcopate that "the church is committed to stamping out child sexual abuse within its ranks".
 He also lobbied the federal government about this issue.

-The diocese was called before the Royal Commission into Institutional Responses to Child Sexual Abuse in November 2014 and January 2016.
+The diocese was called before the Royal Commission into Institutional Responses to Child Sexual Abuse in November 2014, and again in January/February 2016, when the Commission held public hearings into the Church of England Boys' Society (CEBS), a children's group run by the church.

+In February 2024, Justice Michael Brett of the Supreme Court of Tasmania ordered the diocese to pay almost A$2.4 million in damages to a 53 year old man, who had been abused by paedophile priest Louis Victor Daniels on multiple occasions.
+The abuse had taken place in the 1980s, while Daniels was holding a leadership position with the CEBS in Tasmania.
+In delivering the Court's judgment, Justice Brett also said that he was "... satisfied that the impact on [the victim had] also been compounded to a significant extent by the response of [the then] Bishop Newell and the Church generally to [the victim's] disclosures of abuse, both at the time of the disclosures and over the years since."

+Responding to the Court's judgment, the current Bishop, Richard Condie, said, "We're so sad that people who have sat in my position before me have not been able to follow through in the appropriate way with people who came forward with abuse.
+Things are very different now."